za-h-ra/100DaysOfCode/README.md

 ## Goal

+My goal for the next 100 days are —

-* Become a confident and knowledgable engineer in Front End Development.
+* Become confident in my Front End Skills
 * Meet an amazing network of badass developers/engineers
+* Build one project on my own (without tutorials)
+* Write a blog post on that project

 ## Links